climate LITIGATION

 Climate and the legal system

-It is not just about applying existing climate and environmental protection laws: Protect the Planet also supports the expansion of existing (national and international) laws to provide more and better protection for our planet.
-We therefore also work with movements such as the Rights of Nature Network and Stop Ecocide Germany to raise awareness of new ideas and approaches for expanding existing laws.
+We also call for the expansion of existing (national and international) law to provide greater and better protection for our planet.
+To this end, we are working with movements such as the “Netzwerk Rechte der Natur” (Rights of Nature Network) and Stop Ecocide Germany to raise awareness of new ideas and approaches for improving existing law.

 More information: